muratcangencturk/elonmusksimulator/README.md

 3. Drag/swipe the card left or right to pick an answer.
 Keep the meters from maxing out or dropping to zero to survive.
 4. If you fail, hit **Try Again** or **Quit** to restart.

+## Question Categories
+Questions are organized into JSON files by theme (e.g. `tech.json`, `politics.json`).
+The game loads these files on demand so only the necessary categories are fetched.

 Screenshots below show a glimpse of the interface:

 ![Elon happy](elon_musk_happy.png)